datacompass/datacompass.github.io/_posts/2017-8-16-k-means-clustering.md

 In a clustering problem, we are given:

 * A bunch of points (the data), and
-* Some way of measuring "closeness" between pairs of these data points.</li>
+* Some way of measuring "closeness" between pairs of these data points.

 Clustering is dividing up the data into non-overlapping groups (which we will call <i>clusters</i> because everyone else does) so that two data points in the same cluster are "closer" together than two data points in two different clusters.